newrelic/nri-statsd/README.md

 ## Requirements

 >The StatsD integration uses our Metric API and our Event API to ingest data.
-To send data to both APIs youneed a New Relic Insert API key.
+To send data to both APIs you need a New Relic Insert API key.
 You can generate one at this URL (use your account ID):

 https://insights.newrelic.com/accounts/YOUR_ACCOUNT_ID/manage/api_keys